Art students may apply for scholarships or to participate in programs, internships and competitions.

 A $500 award to six UWF students in the arts that have completed at least one semester of university coursework.
 Each year the deadline is in mid-September and application is made through the Great Gulfcoast Arts Festival.
 Grant recipients are required to volunteer several hours during the festival in November.
 The announcement of grant awards is in October.
 For more information, visit online.

 Students with a 3.0 GPA or above are eligible to be in Kappa Pi, the international arts honor society.
-This society at UWF meets regularly to develop professional practices, travel to exhibitions, help in developing the visiting artists lecture series, fundraises, and organize student shows.
+This society at UWF meets regularly to develop professional practices, travel to exhibitions, and to help in developing the visiting artists lecture series.
+Members may also participate in fundraisers and the organization of student shows.

 The Irish Experience: Study Abroad Program